Facing Your Final Exam Fears

 Students have 48 hours (two full days) to complete the entire exam.
 Although it will not take the entire 48 hours to complete the exam (it typically takes an average of 6-7 hours), you may want the additional time to go over your answers before submitting the final.

 Can I use my reference materials on the final exam?

 You may use reference materials on the final exam, including your reference books or 3M, code books, the program, and the internet, but you may not use human resources (ie: Career Step Student Support, the forum, chat room, or friends/relatives).

 What is a passing score on the final exam?

 A score of 75% or above on the final exam is considered a passing score.
 Although the standard graduation range (85-89%) shows a good grasp of medical coding skills, a higher score on the final exam is an indicator that you will likely do better on pre-employment exams and the national certification exam.
 For that reason, if you pass the final in the standard graduation range, we recommend retaking the final until you score honors (90-100%).

 If I do not pass the final, can I retake it?

-Career Step students are afforded up to three opportunities to pass the final exam and receive a certificate of graduation.
+Career Step students are afforded up to three opportunities to pass the final exam.
 You are required to wait two weeks after receiving a no pass to ensure you have time to study before retaking the exam.
 This two-week period will give you time to schedule a consultation, identify what areas you would like to improve, and practice, practice, practice.
 If you get a lower score on the retake, it does not count against you in any way, but it is a strong indicator that you need to spend some additional time reviewing and perfecting your skills.

 Is there anything I should do to prepare for the final?